littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Indentured Assets - Allows the Reformatory Workhouse branch building, which provides the host planet with +10% Worker/Slave output and provides the megacorp with +15% Branch Office Value.
 Ciminal megacorps with this building occasionally steal and enslave pops from the planet!

-Private Prospectors - Allows the Offworld Jobs Placement branch building, which provides the host planet with two Offworld Worker jobs (produces +4 Trade Value and +2 energy), and provides the megacorp with improved colony growth speed and station output.
+Private Prospectors - Allows the Offworld Jobs Placement branch building, which provides the host planet with two Offworld Worker jobs (produces +4 Trade Value and +2 energy), and provides the megacorp with improved colony growth speed and mining station output.

 Media Conglomerate - Allows the Local News Office branch building, which provides the host planet with +x Ruler output and +x Specialist power and happiness (???), and provides the megacorp with a chance to occasionally get favors from the host empire.